yantex0/AGFTAS/Operating Systems/Proxmox/Proxmox-Install-Guide.md

 1. A PC of some sort.
 This could be laptop, desktop, whatever!
 Hardware is so capable from the last 5-6 years, if you have a PC from 2020 or newer, it should be viable.
 My first home server was a laptop with an Intel i5 8th gen processor with a 512GB SSD.
 1. Keyboard
 1. Wired network connection.
-   1. Wi-Fi is fine for testing out the process of installing Proxmox but is compatible with use for a permanent home server.
+   1. Wi-Fi is not compatible with Proxmox.
 1. Willingness to learn some new stuff, ask questions and do your own research afterwards.

 ### Beneficial